 And so it begins!
 It’s a shame that "The Mob Song" is in last place, but there’s always going to be a loser in this kind of thing, right?
-Unlike the rest of the score, there’s a bit of aggression and power to the chanting of the song, to really reinforce the violence that the villagers want to inflict upon the Beast (Robby Benson).
+Unlike the rest of the score, there’s a bit of aggression and power to this tune, to really reinforce the violence that the villagers want to inflict upon the Beast (Robby Benson).
 Plus, its lyrics are brilliantly perceptive about the nature of mob mentality, and undercut just how blindly they follow Gaston (Richard White):

-I’ll bet that some readers will no doubt be thinking how parts of this apply to, ahem, certain current situations: Is its tackling of uncomfortable truths the reason why it’s placed so low on this list?
+I’ll bet that some readers will no doubt be thinking how parts of this apply to, ahem, certain current situations.
+Is the way the song tackles uncomfortable truths the reason why it’s placed so low on this list?
 Or is it just because we don’t want them to KILL THE BEAST?
-Regardless, "The Mob Song" just isn’t as memorable or as fun as the other tunes in the movie.
+Regardless, 'The Mob Song' just isn’t as memorable or as fun as the other tunes in the movie.

 6. 'Something There'

-Following the scene in which Belle and the Beast begin to compromise and bond over their porridge, "Something There" sees the pair begin to thaw towards each other.
+Following the scene in which Belle and the Beast begin to compromise and bond over their porridge, 'Something There' sees the coldness between the pair begin to thaw.
 It’s only short, so it doesn’t get chance to build up as much traction as the other songs on the list, but it’s earnestly performed by Paige O’Hara and Robby Benson, who add color and tenderness to the proceedings.
 We can't wait to see and hear #EmmaWatson and #DanSteven's version!

 5. 'Human Again'

-Some fans may scratch their heads, and think "I don’t remember this one!"
-Indeed, 'Human Again' wasn’t cut out because it was a lesser song, but rather to aid the movie’s pacing.
+Some fans may scratch their heads, and think "I don’t remember this one!".
+Indeed, 'Human Again' was cut out of the classic Disney version to cut down the runtime.
 However, it was put back into the 2001 Special Edition, which is all the better for it.